 The MI was divided into OUs, 2, 3, and 4, and then into six FUs based on historical past use and anticipated future reuse.
 Groundwater under the MI is FU-7.
 Figures 3-2 through 3-4 show the individual sites within each OU on the MI.
-Figure 1-2a shows the FUs.
+Figure 1-2a shows the FUs, the pre-ROD response actions and remedial actions taken at the MI.

 Beginning in 1982, the Depot installed groundwater monitoring wells to evaluate the impact of past hazardous substance handling operations on groundwater at the MI.
-As of 1 November 2009, the Depot has 136 monitoring wells on and off the Depot to define the extent of groundwater contamination at the MI and to better define the hydrogeology of the area.
+As of 1 November 2010, the

+Depot has 131 monitoring wells on and off the Depot to define the extent of groundwater contamination at the MI and to better define the hydrogeology of the area.